OptimizeRx Corporation (OTCMKTS:OPRX) Files An 8-K Other Events - Market Exclusive

 Item 8.01

-On March 2, 2020, we issued a press release announcing the appointment of Todd Inman as our Chief Technology Officer.
+On March 10, 2020, we issued a press release announcing that we will host three free webinars this week covering a range of topics around using digital health technology to improve patient care and engagement.
 A copy of the press release is attached as Exhibit 99.1 to this Current Report on Form 8-K.

 The information in Item 8.01 of this Current Report on Form 8-K (including Exhibit 99.1) shall not be deemed “filed” for purposes of Section 18 of the Securities Exchange Act of 1934 (the “Exchange Act”) or otherwise subject to the liabilities of that section, nor shall it be deemed incorporated by reference in any filing under the Securities Act of 1933 or the Exchange Act, except as expressly set forth by specific reference in such a filing.